sam33r0/FOG-Assignment-q2/README.md

    # or
    yarn

-3. Development
+3. Development:

-To start the development server:
+  To start the development server
    ```bash
    npm run dev
    # or